JacksonAllan/CC/README.md

 # CC.H: Convenient Containers

-CC.H is a usability-oriented generic container library for C that provides vectors, doubly linked lists, unordered maps, and unordered sets.
+**cc.h** is a usability-oriented generic container library for C that provides vectors, doubly linked lists, unordered maps, and unordered sets.

 Its features include: